 Green Mountain College sponsors a week-long celebration of Earth Day.
 This celebration provides the campus community with a fun and informative array of events and highlights the College's commitment to its environmental mission.
 Some typical Earth Day events are service learning projects, keynote speakers, classroom poster sessions, farm forums, and environmental recruiters.

-Family & Friends Weekend
+Alumni & Friends Weekend

 Annual Choir & Cantorian Concerts

 Green Mountain College has a proud tradition of competitive intercollegiate athletic programs and accomplished scholar athletes.
 At the end of each year, the Athletic Department honors all student-athletes, but particularly those who have made a substantial contribution to Green Mountain College athletics and the greater GMC community.
-Numerous department-wide awards are presented as well as team specific recognitions.
+Numerous department-wide awards are presented, as well as team-specific recognitions.

 The annual Wellness Fair, sponsored by the Wellness Center, provides a forum to help people focus on physical, mental, and spiritual wellness.
 The fair features vendors, demonstrations, lectures, and activities by service providers from throughout the region.
 This fair is open to all College students, staff, and faculty as well as the local schools throughout the region.